akegaviar/rpc-error-handler/Article.md

 Although the solutions detailed above are a good way to handle this, they all have their drawbacks: the **Promise methods** target multiple endpoints to increase the chances of one of them being up, but **they send the same request multiple times,** which is not ideal. **With retries, we're sending single requests but we're targeting the same endpoint** so, if the node is down, all retries will fail.

-The ideal solution will be a to send single RPC requests and, if it fails, send the request to a different endpoint.
+**The ideal solution will be to send single RPC requests and, if it fails, send the request to a different endpoint.**

 We could do something like this: